-Using CiteSpace's default configuration, we considered the bibliography's 1995 to 2009 time period, sliced in 1-yearly slices.
-For each slice, we consider a maximum of the 30 most cited publications.
-We also excluded the two most cited publications [59, 360] from our analysis, since their frequent citations resulted in a smaller, and not discriminating set of clusters.
-In this section, we analyse and provide our interpretation of the clustering produced by CiteSpace.
+As per CiteSpace's default configuration, the bibliography's 1995 to 2009 time period is sliced in 1-yearly slices.
+For each slice, a maximum of the 30 most cited publications are selected.
+The two most cited publications [59, 360] are also excluded from the analysis, since their frequent citations resulted in a smaller, and not discriminating set of clusters.
+This section analyses and provides an interpretation of the clustering produced by CiteSpace.

 Six clusters have been identified by CiteSpace.
-They are graphically displayed in Figure 2.3.
-We have named them as follows:
+They are graphically displayed in Figure 2.3 and named as follows: